MeltwaterArchive/storyplayer/v2/modules/supervisor/usingSupervisor.md

 title: usingSupervisor()
 prev: '<a href="../../modules/supervisor/expectsSupervisor.html">Prev: expectsSupervisor()</a>'
 next: '<a href="../../modules/systemundertest/index.html">Next: The SystemUnderTest Module</a>'
+updated_for_v2: true
 ---

 # usingSupervisor()

 _usingSupervisor()_ allows you to start and stop processes that are managed by Supervisor.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingSupervisor_.
+The source code for these actions can be found in the class `Prose\UsingSupervisor`.

 ## Behaviour And Return Codes